fhavrlent/antihossbot/README.md

 This code checks if user's name contains any from the strings in the `bots.json`, but skips accounts that are in `allowed.json`.
 So `hoss00312` won't be banned, but any other username that contains that string will.

-Register new application on Twitch
+Register new application on Twitch.

 Go to `https://twitchtokengenerator.com/`, select Bot Chat token, login.